BombayBrownBoy09/AutoML-DiabetesPrediction/README.md

-# AutoML-SpamClasssifier
+# AutoML-Diabetes Orediction
-Classifying spam messages using  Ludwig, to train, evaluate, and deploy a model
+Classifying Diabetes cases using  Ludwig, to train, evaluate, and deploy a model